hamhpc/ARSandbox/README.md

 ## 7.)
 Calibrate the Projector

 Determine the resolution that your projector is running at.
 In our case it is running at 1024 X 768.
 You will also need to have created the calibration tool.
 This consists of:

   * CDROM Disk
   * Coat Hanger
   * blank sheet of paper

- glue the sheet of paper to the CDROM.
-Then draw a plus sign over the paper.
-Tape the coat hanger to the underside of this disc.

 Create the calibration tool.
 This is made up of a CD disc with blank sheet of paper glued to it.
 On the paper you have two lines perpendicular to one another, one horizontally and one vertically so that they make up a + sign with a point in the center of the disc.
 Using a wire coat hanger proved to work the best to form a handle to use when taking reference points.